Dogtor Andy – My Top Tips for Treating Your Dog’s Itchy Skin

 So let’s start with bathing.

 Dog’s get dirty!
 Regardless of the cause of your dog’s itchy skin, it is important to use the right products to clean them.
 The wrong shampoo will only make an itchy dog, itch more.
 I’ve seen people wash their dogs with all sorts of things from human shampoo right down to laundry powder (nope, I’m not kidding).
-Dogs have different skin to humans (and dirty laundry) so they need good quality shampoo to suit.
+Dogs have different skin to humans (and dirty laundry) so they need a good quality shampoo to suit.

 Dr Zoo’s Natural Dog Shampoo is perfect for dogs with itchy skin thanks to ingredients such as Aloe Vera and Colloidal Rice Bran.
 While it’s made for the treatment of dogs with itchy skin, I use it as an all-rounder because of its amazing coconut smell.
 I’d usually shampoo my guy every fortnight but if he had been into mischief in between that I’d use some of the Dr Zoo Dry Shampoo for dogs to soak up some of those sneaky odours and oils.